 Your map of recreation facilities in Red Deer is now saved as an item in My Content.
 Currently, only you can access and view the map, but you want the GIS manager—and only her—to review it and give you approval to feature it on the City's website.
 Your colleague tells you the best way to do this is by sharing the map privately using a group.
-Once you create a group, you'll add your map to it, and invite the GIS manager to the group as a member.
+Once you create a group, you'll add your map to it, and add the GIS manager to the group as a member.

-- Click Home > Groups and click Create New Group.
-Type Red Deer Recreation Facilities for the name, enter a brief summary, and add some tags.
-Under Who can view this group?, choose Only group members and click Create Group.
-On the Overview tab of the group page, click Add an in-depth description of the group., enter a brief description, and click Save.
+- Type Red Deer Recreation Facilities for the name, enter a brief summary, and add some tags.
+For Who can view this group?, choose Only group members.
+Accept the defaults for the other settings.
+Click Create Group.

 Open the item page and change the title

 While you wait for the GIS manager to review your map, your colleague recommends that you work on the map's item page.
-Every item in ArcGIS Online has an item page, which contains a variety of information, actions, options, and settings.
+Every item in ArcGIS Online has an item page that contains a variety of information, actions, options, and settings.
 The item page helps other people find your content, as well as understand its purpose, the data it contains, and whether there are restrictions on its use.

 The item page for your web map already includes some information; the item summary and tags were filled in when the map was saved.
-Additional information was generated automatically; for example, you can see that your web map has two layers—a topographic basemap and a layer with Red Deer recreation facility locations.
+Additional information was generated automatically.
+For example, you can see that your web map has two layers—a topographic basemap and a layer with Red Deer recreation facility locations.

-When you made a copy of the map earlier in the exercise, you added your initials to the title to differentiate it from the original map.
+When you made a copy of the map earlier in the lesson, you added your initials to the title to differentiate it from the original map.
 You don't want your initials in the title when you share the map publicly so you'll remove them now.

 The item page for your web map is still a bit sparse.
 For example, you're missing an in-depth description of the map and have not credited the source of the data.
-To make your content stand out as compelling and authoritative, it's important for the item page to be as complete and informative as possible.
-This is easy and effective if you follow some basic best practices.
-It's also helpful to view examples of items that have been documented with complete and compelling item details.
+To make your content stand out as compelling and authoritative, it's important that the item page be as complete and informative as possible.
+The Item Information bar assists with this.
+It shows your progress toward providing complete item information and also indicates the most important improvement you can make.

-Start by including an in-depth description of the map.
+You'll start by including an in-depth description of the map.

-- Next to Credits
+- For Credits